-It’s a new year, and for many of us that means it’s time to be proactive about homeschool planning for the rest of the school year.
+It’s a new year, and for many of us, that means it’s time to be proactive about creating a homeschool plan for the rest of the school year.

 December served as a good stopping point for us because we changed gears when my daughter decided she no longer wanted to be enrolled in online high school.
 I was happy to pull her out because I know it’s best for her, but it also made me jump into gear pretty quickly and begin a new round of homeschool planning since things will change for us.

 I found that sitting around on the idea of it wasn’t doing me much good these past few weeks, and I finally had to make up my mind to just be proactive about it, roll up my sleeves, and get to work.

 If you find yourself in a bit of a planning slump, but you know this huge task is looming ahead of you, let me help you get moving with your homeschool plan.
 Here are a few tips that I think will help you.